Order of Christian Initiation of Adults (OCIA) |

 The OCIA process is designed for adults who are unbaptized or those who were baptized as infants but had little experience with regular church attendance.
 Individuals baptized in another Christian tradition who have little experience with the Roman Catholic tradition often find this process to be helpful in their discernment of becoming Roman Catholic.

-If you are an adult who was baptized and active in another Christian tradition, and have more than a year of experience within the Roman Catholic tradition, you may want to discuss this process and any other available alternatives with a member of the RCIA Team.
+If you are an adult who was baptized and active in another Christian tradition, you may want to discuss this process and any other available alternatives with a member of the OCIA Team.
 Contact the St. Francis Xavier Parish Office, 2133 Heitman St., Fort Myers, FL 33901, (239) 334-2161.

 OCIA Parish Ministry